ppark3/HoverSpinAR.js/README.md

 3. Pull up your phone to your webcam and your model should appear!

 ## Important Notes
-You will be able to change the scale of these models, but you will need to refresh the page every time you make any changes to this.
+You will be able to change the scale of these models, but you will need to refresh the page every time you make any changes.